cowrie/cowrie/INSTALL.md

 Starting cowrie in the background...
 ```

-Cowry runs by default on port 2222.
+Cowrie runs by default on port 2222.
 This can be modified in the configuration file.
 The following firewall rule will forward incoming traffic on port 22 to port 2222.

 ```